kyma-project/kyma/docs/02-get-started/08-install-uninstall-upgrade-kyma-module.md

 This guide shows how to quickly install, uninstall or upgrade Kyma with specific modules.
 To see the list of all available and planned Kyma modules, go to [Kyma modules](../README.md#kyma-modules).

-> **NOTE:** This guide describes installation of standalone Kyma with specific modules, and not how to enable modules in SAP BTP, Kyma runtime (SKR).
+> **NOTE:** This guide describes installation of standalone Kyma with specific modules.
+If you are using SAP BTP, Kyma runtime (SKR), read [Enable and Disable a Kyma Module](https://help.sap.com/docs/btp/sap-business-technology-platform/enable-and-disable-kyma-module?locale=en-US&version=Cloud) instead.

 ## Install Kyma with a module